 3. Open a Swiss Bank Account

 You need a Swiss IBAN before your first salary arrives.
-Most employers cannot easily pay into a foreign account long-term, and rent, insurance premiums, and utilities all require a local account.
+Rent, insurance premiums, and employer payroll all require a local account.
+Traditional banks (UBS, ZKB, Raiffeisen) need an in-person appointment; neobanks like Neon or Yuh open fully online in minutes.

 |---|---|---|---|